KrispyTech/airneis/docs/dive-in/2024/01/2024-01-08:geting-started-react-native.md

 I installed nativewind and the doc is at: https://www.nativewind.dev/
 _Not all is explained for all the times where it's not specific they send you to tailwindcss doc._
-To run nativewind properly I had to install a specific tailwindcss verison: `npm install tailwindcss@3.3.2 --save-dev`
+To run nativewind properly I had to install a specific tailwindcss version: `npm install tailwindcss@3.3.2 --save-dev`

 ## Create an ios simulator